 Alternatives to Life Insurance

-There are some attractive alternatives to purchasing coverage from a life insurance provider, such as:
+There are appealing alternatives to acquiring coverage from a life insurance provider, including:

 Spending Money on the Stock Market